 Expired Contact Lenses

 Contact lens prescriptions have expiration dates, just like all other prescriptions.
-The expiration date is generally one to two years from the date the contact lenses were prescribed (unless your eye doctor believes that a short-term prescription is necessary for your eyes), and you should discard any remaining supply after its expiration date.
+The expiration date is generally one year from the date the contact lenses were prescribed (unless your eye doctor believes that a short-term prescription is necessary for your eyes), and you should discard any remaining supply after its expiration date.
 If your eye care professional issues a contact lens prescription for less than one year, he or she will explain why this is necessary, and will keep medical records indicating the reason.

 When your prescription expires, you won’t be able to buy more lenses until you get an updated prescription, so as that date is approaching you should set up an appointment.
 Your eyes and vision change over time, and your requirements for optical correction change accordingly, so you need to see your doctor periodically in order to make sure your eyes aren’t in need of a new prescription.